dominik-stumpf/portfolio/static/weblogs-md/Q3stlsqM.md

 My first goal with the switch was remaking my homepage (the page you are likely on) which would showcase me as a programmer and host my articles.

-For this all I need a **static site generator (SSG)** because the only important content I want to serve would reside in my source code and I want all my clients to receive the same.
+For this all I need is a **static site generator (SSG)** because the only important content I want to serve would reside in my source code and I want all my clients to receive the same.
 I wrote _"important"_ because it would be also nice to have some dynamic content optionally as well later.

 Svelte was proven to be effective for this job.
 It's minimal, provides a wide set of tools by default and as it later turns out it is easy to work with.